-DTI-TBUv2 supports Range Invalidation operations.
+DTI-TBU supports Range Invalidation operations.
 These operations do not involve any RANGE fields specified in messages.
+The operations in this section refer to TLBI-not-by-pa.

 The range of addresses in scope of the invalidation operation is given by: